HuotChu/ArrayForLua/README.md

 - The table to iterate over can be array, dictionary, or mixed.

 **function** `Required`
-- Function to test for each element, taking four arguments:
+- Function to test for each element, taking up to four arguments:
     - currentValue `Required`
         - The current element being processed in the table.
     - index <kbd>Optional</kbd>